skr31/SONiC/doc/nvidia_component_listing_hld.md

     ...
 ```

-The versions file will be added to the image in `sonic-buildimage/platform/mellanox/component-versions.mk`:
+The target above will be added to the compilation process in `sonic-buildimage/platform/mellanox/component-versions.mk`:
 ```
 COMPONENT_VERSIONS_FILE = component-versions
 $(COMPONENT_VERSIONS_FILE)_SRC_PATH = $(PLATFORM_PATH)/component-versions